opsschool/curriculum/package_management_101.rst

 apt provides a wrapper around dpkg, which can be used to search, and install packages, from multiple package repositories.

-If your Linux distribution uses dpkg and apt, you can search search for packages by running:
+If your Linux distribution uses dpkg and apt, you can search for packages by running:

 .. code-block:: console